zouharvi/hmm-rust/README.md

 The performance was measured with respect to changing training data size (steps of 10000 tokens).
 The task was (1) train, (2) train + evaluate on eval, (3) train + evaluate on train and eval.
 Accuracy of these models was also measured.
 The measured times are without writing to files.
 Rust version is compiled with the `--release` flag and Python is run with `-O`.
 Both versions use aforementioned smoothing.

-Figure 1 shows simply that in training, the Rust implementation seems to be faster by the factor of ~8.
+Figure 1 shows simply that in training, the Rust implementation seems to be faster by the factor of ~6.

 <img src="data_measured/time-1.png" alt="Train only" width="500px">

 Figure 2 also shows that the Rust implementation is more stable (possibly because of the lack of runtime).
 We also see that there seems to be diminishing return in performance after we pass 50k train tokens.
-Python ends at 2.56s and Rust on 0.18s (factor of ~14).
+Python ends at 2.61s and Rust on 0.17s (factor of ~15).

 <img src="data_measured/time-2.png" alt="Train + Compute Eval." width="500px">

 Evaluating the whole data proved to be the most challenging task.
 This is shown in Figure 3.
-While Python ends at 28.08s, for Rust it is 0.36s (factor of ~78).
-The training accuracy is also decreasing (apart from the spike in Python) because the capacity of the model is getting shared with a larger amount of examples.
-Train accuracies were 92.16% and 81.63% for Rust and Python, respectively.
-Evaluation accuracies were 81.70% and 74.48%.
+While Python ends at 28.23s, for Rust it is 0.35s (factor of ~80).
+Train accuracy is 92.50%, evaluation accuracy 82.15%.
+One would expect the training accuracy to be decreasing because the capacity of the model is getting shared with a larger amount of examples.
+This is however not true in this case because of the smoothing, which is fine-tuned to maximize evaluation accuracy given all the training data.

 <img src="data_measured/time-3.png" alt="Train + Compute Eval. + Compute Train" width="500px">

+A good question would be, why does the running time not increasy hyperlinearly, as the complexity suggests?
+An answer would be that the complexity is hyperlinear with respect to the state space and not observation count in total.

 ## Note on Performance